gradle/gradle/subprojects/docs/src/docs/release/notes.md

-The Gradle team is excited to announce a new major version of Gradle, 8.0.
+The Gradle team is excited to announce Gradle @version@.

+This is the first patch release for Gradle 8.0.

+It fixes the following issues:
+* TODO

+We recommend users upgrade to @version@ instead of 8.0.

+---

 This release reduces the time spent compiling [Kotlin DSL build scripts](#kotlin-dsl) and upgrades the Kotlin DSL's API level to [Kotlin 1.8](https://kotlinlang.org/docs/whatsnew18.html).